 Drama/ 8 Characters, 2 Women, 6 Men/ Full Length, can be played with optional intermission

-Synopsis: It’s 1955 — post WWII, amid McCarthyism, years before Stonewall.
-In this dangerous and difficult era, Mitzi operates a cabaret and gay bar where Cruz, a playboy bartender, Levi, an aspiring Broadway composer, Bob, a WWII vet, Mac, a guy who just wants camaraderie with his Coke, and Andy, a newcomer with a law degree, struggle to find solidarity and courage — maybe even love — as they take the brave first steps toward revolution.
+Synopsis: It’s 1955, at the height of McCarthyism, and years before Stonewall.
+Mitzi runs a cabaret and gay bar where five men have gathered.
+Cruz is a playboy bartender, Levi an aspiring composer, Bob a WWII vet, Mac just wants camaraderie with his Coke, and Andy is a newcomer with a law degree.
+Together they struggle to find solidarity and courage, maybe even love, as they take the first steps towards revolution.

 “One of the more authentic and up-close looks at post-WW2/Korea pre-Stonewall eras of LGBT history, bringing it to vibrant life while maintaining real-life nuance.”

 “Took me on a masterful journey that reminded me of the sacrifice of those who came before me and to appreciate them and always fight to honor them.”

 “This play stayed with me after my first and second reading to the point that I felt that not only did I know the people whose lives we see, but I missed them when it was over.”

 Most of On The Roof may be read by clicking on the “Read It Now” button above.
 To obtain a complete reading copy, contact the playwright at firstname.lastname@example.org